paulhibbitts/using-github-desktop-workflow/outline.md

 # Workflow to Clone, Edit, and Push Changes to a GitHub Repository

+_The workflow below assumes you are a Repository owner or a collaborator._

 ## Step 1: Initially Clone the Repository to Your Desktop
 1. Navigate to the repository you want to clone on the **GitHub website**.
 2. Click the green **<> Code** button on the repository page.